We're open now!

 How it works

 - The cost per adult is £20 each per night.
 The cost is £15 each per night for young people from 5 - 17 years old.
 For a 'sole use' family group there is no lower age limit.
-You can claim a £10 discount if you can fill the barn with 11 people of any age.
+You can claim a £10 discount per day per group on arrival if you can fill the barn with 11 people of any age.

 - In line with our operating principles, we give a 'green discount' of £3 per night per person if arriving by foot, bicycle, or public transport.